sterrevangeest/be-assessment-02/README.md

 npm start
 ```

-**Important :warning:** this website is still in progress, so some things may not work like you would expect them to work.
+**Important** :warning:this website is still in progress, so some things may not work like you would expect them to work.

 ## To-do